Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Conclusions

 \section{Conclusions}

-In this study, we developed a novel weakly supervised multi-view model for early breast cancer screening using mammography images.
-Unlike conventional feature extraction paradigms such as CNNs and Transformers, our approach employs a context clustering-based method.
-This strategy allows for the integration of feature-based local information with patch-based local information, enhancing the model’s ability to capture nuanced image details.
-Furthermore, by incorporating multi-view mammography image features, our model effectively leverages complementary information from different perspectives.
-This comprehensive approach addresses the limitations of single-view analysis and improves diagnostic accuracy.
-The model’s performance was rigorously evaluated on two publicly available datasets, Vindr-Mammo and CBIS-DDSM, where it achieved state-of-the-art accuracy, demonstrating its potential as a robust tool for early breast cancer detection.
+This study presents a novel, weakly supervised multi-view tri-level information fusion framework for early breast cancer screening using mammography images.
+Unlike conventional feature extraction paradigms such as CNN and ViT, our approach leverages a context-clustering-based methodology.
+This paradigm enhances computational efficiency and facilitates easier association of structural or pathological features, making it suitable for clinical tasks in mammography.
+Additionally, through the tri-level information fusion framework, the proposed model effectively integrates complementary information from different levels, significantly enhancing diagnostic accuracy.
+Comprehensive evaluations conducted on two publicly available datasets, Vindr-Mammo and CBIS-DDSM, showcase the model's exceptional performance, achieving state-of-the-art accuracy.
+These results underscore the potential of the proposed framework as a robust and scalable solution for early breast cancer detection, offering significant promise for deployment in clinical settings.